 If your dog scarfed down some daffodils, there are a few steps you’ll need to take to ensure you minimize permanent health problems with your pup.
 Follow these steps to get your pup care as quickly as possible.

 First and foremost, don’t panic.
-You don’t want to make quick decisions like making your dog throw up, that could harm them.
+You don’t want to make quick decisions like making your dog throw up that could harm them.
 Start by separating Fido from any further daffodils.
-If the daffodils are outside, move them inside away from the daffodils; alternatively, if the daffodils are inside move them away from your pup.
-This ensures that no further daffodil can be eaten to make the problem worse!
+If the daffodils are outside, move them inside away from the daffodils; alternatively, if the daffodils are inside, move them away from your pup.
+This ensures that no further daffodils can be eaten to make the problem worse.

 Step #2: Figure Out How Much Was Ingested